jaystack/functionly-doc/wut.md

 In [AWS](https://aws.amazon.com/) environment the `handle` method will be a [lambda function](http://docs.aws.amazon.com/lambda/latest/dg/lambda-introduction-function.html), with `POST /login` routing.

 This way, `Login class` never will be an instance.
-The `static handle` method is the only implementation in our code, which is going to be used in the implementation in [functionly](https://www.npmjs.com/package/functionly).
+The `static handle` method is the only implementation in our code, which is going to be used in the implementation of [functionly](https://www.npmjs.com/package/functionly).

-The `class` is only necessary for describing meta informations with decorators. **We decorate our service with infrastructural informations.** This way a service will never be just a function.
+The `class` is only necessary for describing meta informations with decorators. **We decorate our services with metadata.** This way a service will never be just a function.
 This is rather one a `json` object, with a pure logic implementation as a function, something like this:

 ```js
 {